krzystof/possible-states/README.md

 ## Todos
-- add a vuejs wrapper
+- the order matters in the vuejs caseof fallback
+- only renders the first child on the vuejs when component

 ## Goal